-- PROACTIVE Reinforce positive student behavior with clear expectations, routines, and procedures. - A team meets regularly to organize systems that support a restorative environment. - Post and refer to clear, positively stated expectations and model expected behaviors. - Create routines and procedures central to the learning environment. - Engage families as partners. - Contact families frequently to inform them of positive student behavior and progress. - Vary acknowledgements and provide both short and long term opportunities for reinforcement for all students. - INSTRUCTIVE Integrate universal SEL skills instruction and core content. - Intentionally teach competencies outlined in SEL Standards.
+- PROACTIVE Reinforce positive student behavior with clear expectations, routines, and procedures. - A team meets regularly to organize systems that support a restorative environment. - Develop, reinforce, and model shared agreements and clear, positively stated expectations. - Well-managed routines and transitions maximize instructional time. - Engage families as partners. - Contact families frequently to inform them of positive student behavior and progress. - Vary acknowledgements and provide both short and long term opportunities for reinforcement for all students. - INSTRUCTIVE Integrate universal SEL skills instruction and core content. - Intentionally teach competencies outlined in SEL Standards.
 Use discipline as opportunity to teach these skills. - Use a Multi-tiered System of Supports (MTSS) for social, emotional, and behavioral growth. - Use data to determine which behaviors should be retaught or more heavily reinforced. - Explicitly teach expected behavior and positively reinforce consistently school-wide. - Avoid power struggles with students by offering choices.
-Redirect students privately and respectfully. - · RESTORATIVE Employ a continuum of responses to behavior to effectively change student behavior. - Ensure classroom instruction continues when problem behavior occurs. - Prefer responses that do not remove students from regular instructional setting or after school activities. - Respond to behavior to address the cause, reteach expectations, build social emotional skills, and repair relationships with staff or peers. - Designate an administrator, such as a dean or restorative practices coordinator, responsible for leading centrally-managed response to behaviors using consistent, restorative procedures. - Support teachers to engage in restorative conversations or respond to behavior incidents. - Provide opportunities for students to take responsibility for repairing harm caused by their actions. - Assign detention and ISS only for students who have a pattern of misbehavior and have not responded to non-exclusionary interventions, or when separation is a logical response to the behavior. - Include specific interventions to address social and emotional skill development, communicate with teachers to repair relationships, maintain classroom work, and connect to behavioral intervention services as necessary. - Establish a clear procedure for obtaining assignments from teachers to mitigate the impact of lost instruction for students assigned to ISS. - Designate space and consistent staff to support implementation of ISS. - (Optional) Develop a Behavioral Health Team to coordinate appropriate behavioral interventions.
+Redirect students privately and respectfully. - RESTORATIVE Employ a discipline system that guides students to take ownership, resolve conflict, and learn from their actions. - Support all staff to engage in restorative conversations and respond to behavior incidents in ways that de-escalate conflict, reteach expectations, build social & emotional skills, repair relationships, and cause minimal disruption to learning. - Support staff in understanding the impact of trauma on student behaviors and using trauma-sensitive approaches to discipline. - Identify clear disciplinary procedures for classroom-managed behaviors and office-managed behaviors.
+Develop a continuum of interventions and logical consequences that address the root cause of behavior and align to MTSS processes. - Ensure discipline systems minimize the use of punitive responses, including removing students from the classroom or school community. - Respond equitably to students in all subgroups.
+Implement processes that address and meet the needs of students who are impacted by behavior incidents. - Designate an administrator, such as a dean or restorative practices coordinator, responsible for leading centrally-managed response to behaviors using consistent, restorative processes. - Provide opportunities for students to take responsibility for repairing harm caused by their actions, generate solutions, and resolve conflicts with peers or staff.

-Suggested ✓ Misconduct data (Dashboard) Evidence ✓ My Voice, My School survey responses Measures √ Five Essentials - Supportive Environment Five Essentials Supportive Environment CPS Framework for 2a.
-Creating an Environment of Respect and Rapport Crs rramework for Teachina 2d.
-Managing Student Behavior reaching 4c.Communicating with Families CPS Performance C3.
-Staff/Student Behavior Aligned to Mission and Vision of Standards for School School Leaders 301001 Content Standards Social Emotional Learning Standards
+Suggested ✓ Misconduct data (Dashboard) Evidence ✓ My Voice, My School survey responses Measures √ Five Essentials - Supportive Environment Five Essentials Supportive Environment MTSS Framework Curriculum & Instruction, Family & Community Engagement CPS Framework for 2a.
+Creating an Environment of Respect and Rapport Teaching 2d.
+Managing Student Behavior recoming 4c,Communicating with Families CPS Performance Standards for School Leaders C3.
+Staff/Student Behavior Aligned to Mission and Vision of School